myverdict/week11-web-programming-vue/README.md

 </ul>

 <a href="https://myverdict.github.io/week11-web-programming-vue/index.html">
-  Click here to view live!
+  Click here to view more!
 </a>

 <hr />